12 Signs of Intellectual Intimacy is Your Secret love Language

 1) You crave ideas more than small talk

 When a conversation progresses from updates to ideas, you become excited.
 You ask “why” and “how” because reasons are essential to you.
 When someone connects facts, values, and outcomes, your attention becomes more focused.
 A companion who discusses a topic with you feels connected.
 A night of serious questioning beats a busy schedule.
-Intellectual closeness feels natural when a mind-to-mind encounter leaves you feeling energised rather than tired.
+Intellectual closeness feels natural when a mind-to-mind encounter leaves you feeling energized rather than tired.

 2) You admire curiosity over quick answers